wirtnetwork/docs/docs/how-does-it-work.md

 The Bot will then find the correct device you are trying to reach, maybe a personal [NextCloud®](https://nextcloud.com), and forward the traffic to it.

-## Wirt Interface
+## WirtUI

-The [interface](https://wirt.network) is a modern web app designed to make your life a bit easier.
+The [WirtUI](https://wirt.network) is a modern web app designed to make your life a bit easier.
 Through it you can quickly add new devices to your network and have these changes automatically applied on your Wirt Bot.

-This is again made possible by cryptographically signing the communication between the interface and the Bot and using a secured transport layer (HTTPS).
+This is again made possible by cryptographically signing the communication between the UI and the Bot and using a secured transport layer (HTTPS).

-What this means is that only your browser will be able to communicate with your Bot, while still allowing to stay up to date with the newest interface version.
+What this means is that only your browser will be able to communicate with your WirtBot, while allowing to stay up to date with the newest version of the WirtUI automatically.